jcow/command-line-powerpoint/README.md

 # Command Line Powerpoint

-Simple script to read a file of notes and create a pagable console window
+Simple script to read a file of notes and create a pageable console window

 ## Example Usage
 python powerpoint.py myfile.txt